-When assessing an appropriate tone for residential development land values, our starting point was to carry out a residual land appraisal whereby a typical development scenario was appraised.
+When assessing an appropriate tone for residential development land values, our viability testing carries out a residual land appraisal whereby a typical development scenario was appraised.
 In simplified terms this was achieved by assessing the 'end' property value (total projected value of sales), then deducting from this figure the cost of construction, including professional fees, finance and other standard costs of development.